tokenn-com/ico/README.md

 ## Wallet

-Crowdsale funds - This wallet (usually a multisig) will hold the crowdsale funds received during the crowdsale (as they are received by TokenSale instance).
-The _wallet address must be given when creating a TokenSale instance and cannot be changed afterwards.
+The wallet address must be given when creating a TokenSale instance and cannot be changed afterwards.

+This wallet will receive:
+* The crowdsale funds raised during the crowdsale (as they are received by TokenSale instance).
-Tokens - When the crowdsale is finalized, NON_VESTED_TEAM_ADVISORS_SHARE, and COMPANY_SHARE will be minted for the benefit of the _wallet account.
+* When the crowdsale is finalized, NON_VESTED_TEAM_ADVISORS_SHARE, and COMPANY_SHARE will be minted for the benefit of the _wallet account.

+This wallet will send the same percentage - that Reserves are of total tokens - of ETH raised to the Uniswapper instance.

 ## Reward Wallet